Geely Haoyue

-The Geely Haoyue (吉利豪越) is a mid-size crossover SUV produced by the Chinese automaker Geely.
-It is known as the Geely Okavango in overseas markets.
+The Geely Haoyue (吉利豪越) is a mid-size SUV produced by the Chinese automaker Geely.

+In 2020, the first generation was introduced to the Chinese market and exported as the Geely Okavango in overseas markets.
 The Haoyue name means 'heroic', while Okavango is named after the Okavango Delta in Botswana.

-Overview
+In 2023, the second generation, the Haoyue L, was introduced with a Volvo's Drive-E series 2.0-litre turbo engine and enlarged dimension.